If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest

 I have a chronic typo tic when typing ‘the,’ which so often comes out as ‘teh.’
 It’s annoying, but it fixes it for me every time.

 It means that my Facebook and Twitter posts and replies are always scanned for errors.

 Not only that, but it also works seamlessly with my WordPress editor when I write my blog articles.
 It works almost like a native WordPress plugin.

 Then I downloaded the editor desktop app.
 It immediately became a vital tool for me to check the sentence structure in my long-form writing.

 After my first three-month subscription expired, I was convinced.
 I bought a twelve-month subscription because it was much cheaper at around $11.00 a month.

 I think I know that I know how to write.
 But my stumbles or laziness, especially online, are less likely to result in silly, embarrassing errors now.

-When I am writing blog posts, I usually turn it off.
-When I am writing, I prefer not to be distracted.
+When I am writing blog posts, I usually turn it off because when I am writing, I prefer not to be distracted.

 But when I finish the first draft, I turn it back on.
 Then I conduct a full and comprehensive check.
 There are two modes you can use with the premium version.

 But for more in-depth analysis and correction, I can open the full editor from within my WordPress editor.
 You can see the yellow button in the image below.

 Clicking on the advanced yellow button opens the full editor in an overlay pane.
 Then I can scroll through the suggestions and accept, correct, or ignore each issue.